📣

 Prerequisites: Prepare for an ad-hoc backup

-2. Download backup-rbac.yaml, and execute the following command to create the role-based access control (RBAC) resources in the backup-test namespace:
+2. Execute the following command to create the RBAC resources in the test1 namespace:

-kubectl apply -f backup-rbac.yaml -n backup-test
+kubectl apply -f backup-rbac.yaml -n test1

-• If you are using Amazon S3 to backup your cluster, you can grant permissions in three methods.
+• If you are using Amazon S3 to back up your cluster, you can grant permissions in three methods.
 For more information, refer to AWS account permissions.

-• If you are using other S3-compatible storage (such as Ceph and MinIO) to backup your cluster, you can grant permissions by using AccessKey and SecretKey.
+• If you are using other S3-compatible storage (such as Ceph and MinIO) to back up your cluster, you can grant permissions by using AccessKey and SecretKey.

 Snapshot backup